-- (a) How the seven principles of public life shape the culture within the Combined Authority in undertaking its roles and responsibilities in relation to the use and administration of the Cambridgeshire and Peterborough Investment, incorporating the Single Pot funding.
-This culture is developed and underpinned by processes, practices and procedures. - (b) Alongside the Combined Authority's constitution, sets out the respective roles and responsibilities of the Combined Authority, the Business Board (the Local Enterprise Partnership) and statutory officers. - (c) The key processes for ensuring accountability, including public engagement, probity, transparency, legal compliance and value for money.
+(a) How the seven principles of public life shape(a) How the Combined Authority adheres to the requirements of the English Devolution Accountability Framework and Nolan principals shaping the culture within the Combined Authority in undertaking its roles and responsibilities in relation to the use and administration of the Cambridgeshire and Peterborough Investment, incorporating the Single Pot funding.
+This culture is developed and underpinned by processes, practices and procedures including a code of conduct for both Members and Officers.

-- (d) How potential investments to be funded through the Cambridgeshire and Peterborough Medium Term Financial Plan, incorporating the Single Pot, will be appraised, prioritised, approved, signed off and delivered. - (e) The processes for oversight of projects, programmes and portfolios and how the progress and impacts of these investments will be monitored and evaluated.
+- (b) Alongside the Combined Authority's constitution, sets out the respective roles and responsibilities of across the Combined Authority, including the Mayor, the Board, Investment Committee, Business Board (the Local Enterprise Partnership), Thematic and statutory Committees, and statutory officers. - (c) The key processes for ensuring accountability, including public engagement, probity, transparency, legal compliance and value for money. - (d) How potential investments to be funded through the Cambridgeshire and Peterborough Medium Term Financial Plan, incorporating the Single Pot, will be appraised, prioritised, approved, signed off and delivered. - (e) The processes for oversight of projects, programmes and portfolios and how the progress and impacts of these investments will be monitored and evaluated.